Eontec/eontec.github.io/about.markdown

 permalink: /about/
 ---
 <h1>{{ page.title }}</h1>
-Just a Hobbyist translator and hobbyist/beginner developer.
-I'm not so good at anything, but I'm trying my best
+Hobbyist translator and beginner developer.
+Doing my best to deliver the best content that i can.

-<h2>Privacy Policy</h2>
+<h3>Privacy Policy</h2>
 <p>The Privacy policy can be found <a href="https://eontec.github.io/privacy">here</a></p>

+### Cookie Policy
+The Cookie Policy can be accessed at {% link cookies.md %}

 <h2>Contact Me</h2>
-   <p>For feedback and Enquiry,  <a href="mailto:ogoinjasamuel+siteforms@gmail.com">email me</a>, create an issue on <a href="https://github.com/Eontec/eontec.github.io">GitHub</a> or Fill the contact form below.</p>
+   <p>For feedback, Enquiry and complaints<a href="mailto:ogoinjasamuel+siteforms@gmail.com">email me</a>, create an issue on <a href="https://github.com/Eontec/eontec.github.io">GitHub</a> or Fill the contact form below.</p>

 <form